clambin/traefik-simple-auth/README.md

 ## Installation

 Container images are available on [ghcr.io](https://ghcr.io/clambin/traefik-simple-auth).
+Images are available for linux/amd64, linux/arm and linux/arm64.

 ## Configuration
 ### Using Google as auth provider